pranalinewaskar/github-slideshow/_posts/0000-01-02-pranalinewaskar.md

 layout: slide
 title: "Welcome to our pranalinewaskar's slide!"
 ---
-This is our awesome slide.
+This is our awesome slide. : tada:
 Use the left arrow to go back!